JCodeZero/PhotonStatsAnalysis/README.md

 ```
 To showcase and replicate the project, download the data file via the hyperlink below that will be used as the example data set (~130 MB):
 https://www.swift.ac.uk/archive/reproc/01088940000/bat/event/sw01088940000bevshsp_uf.evt.gz \
 Example data is collected by the UK Swift Science Data Centre.
-Make sure the file is in the project folder.
+Make sure the file is in the "notebook" folder of the project folder for the Jupyter notebooks to function correctly.

 ## Usage (Notebooks)
 Once navigated to the project folder, using `cd notebooks` will change the directory to the notebook folder.
 The notebooks contain various experiments done with the sample data presented in graphs.
 To view the notebooks, running `jupyter notebook` and then opening `localhost:8888/notebooks/` in your preferred browser will launch the notebook and from there, you can view the process of how the final algorithms were developed.